 Access Key Decisions Makers and Thought Leaders!

-In what is already proving to be a critical juncture in American politics, AmCham Australia is pleased to offer your business the opportunity to send a representative on the AmCham Washington Doorknock, taking place from 14-19 July 2019.
+AmCham Australia is pleased to offer your business the opportunity to send a representative on the AmCham Washington Doorknock 2019.

-Even if your business has government relations people in the U.S, this is still an important opportunity for leaders from Australia to take their place at the policy table and come face-to-face with key industry leaders and agencies including the Department of Commerce, and some of the most influential players in Congress.
+This is an unparalleled opportunity for Australian business leaders to meet in person with the decision makers in Washington, DC.
+Even if your business has government relations experts in the US, this is still an important opportunity for business people from Australia to take their place at the policy table and come face-to-face with key industry leaders and agencies including the Department of Commerce, and some of the most influential players in Congress.

 ||Doorknock Welcome Orientation Briefing